KEIII/gnome-shell-panel-date-format/README.md

-# Panel Date Format extension for Gnome Shell.
+# Panel Date Format extension for Gnome Shell

 Allows to customize the date format on the panel.